Skip to content

 developmentfm.plyr.dev

-plyr.fm defines its own lexicons for music-specific concepts (tracks, likes, comments, playlists) rather than reusing app.bsky.* equivalents — this keeps the schema independent and music-focused. we also write to fm.teal.* collections for teal.fm scrobble integration. at login, plyr.fm requests OAuth scopes for each collection it needs to write to (see permission sets below).
+plyr.fm defines its own lexicons for audio-specific concepts (tracks, likes, comments, playlists) rather than reusing app.bsky.* equivalents — this keeps the schema independent and audio-focused. we also write to fm.teal.* collections for teal.fm scrobble integration. at sign-in, plyr.fm requests OAuth scopes for each collection it needs to write to (see permission sets below).

 the core content record — an audio track uploaded by an artist.